Calling Test

 How to Find Clarity: A Practical Process

-Here is a step-by-step approach to cutting through the fog:
+Here is a step-by-step approach to cutting through the fog.

 Step 1: Create Space

+Clarity cannot compete with noise.
+You need space to think.
 Block time with no agenda.
 Put your phone away.
 Get somewhere quiet.
 Let your mind settle.

 Stillness is not laziness.
 It is the precondition for clarity.